TommiNICE/TommiNICE/README.md

 # Hello, I'm Tommi 👋

 **Welcome to my GitHub profile!**
 I am a passionate web developer, continuously expanding my skills in building web applications.
-As I near the completion of my online coding bootcamp (TechLabs) on March 2nd, 2025, I feel ready to take on a junior web developer role and apply my knowledge in a professional setting.
+I have successfully completed my online coding bootcamp (TechLabs) and am now open to job opportunities as a junior web developer, ready to apply my knowledge in a professional setting.

 To further strengthen my expertise, I have also started an AWS Cloud Developer course to deepen my understanding of cloud technologies.
-My journey has been driven by a commitment to learning, problem-solving, and creating innovative web solutions.
+My journey has been driven by a commitment to learning, problem-solving, and developing efficient and user-friendly web applications.
 I'm eager to contribute to real-world projects and collaborate with like-minded professionals to build scalable and impactful applications.

 Here's a little more about me:
 ## 🚀 About Me

 - 🔭 **Currently Working On:**
-  - Final project for my online coding bootcamp
   - AWS Cloud Developer Course sponsored by RS School
+  - My portfolio page

 - 🌱 **Currently Learning:**
   JavaScript, TypeScript, Express.js, Node.js, Docker and AWS